Sewer Line Insurance - A Complete Guide

 What Does it Cost to Repair or Replace a Sewer Line?

 On average, sewer line repair costs $2,556 and ranges from $1,000 to $4,000, and homeowners can pay anywhere from $3,000 to over $20,000.

 The actual line replacement cost will depend on several factors, such as:

-- The type of tubing you currently have, as that can affect the handling and scope of work (examples include PVC piping, cast iron pipes, or terracotta sewer pipes).
+- The tubing material you currently have for your sewer lines can affect the handling and scope of work -- examples include PVC piping, cast iron pipes, or terracotta sewer pipes.

-- The pipes you choose.
-The kind and quality of materials you want for the repair or the replacement affects the cost.
+- The pipes you choose for a replacement affects the cost.